Financial planning tools and services to put you on the path to the future you want

 In his book, “Start Late.
-Finish Rich,” Bach offers more targeted advice for people in their 40s, 50s and even 60s.
+Finish Rich,” Bach offers more targeted advice for people in their 40s, 50s, and even 60s.
 He knows that you probably need a lot of money for retirement and that the large goal can feel insurmountable.
 However, he encourages people to start small and save something.
-Back likens retirement saving to preparing for a marathon.
+Bach likens retirement saving to preparing for a marathon.
 You don’t go run 26 miles on your first training day.
 You don’t sit home on the couch either.
 If you should be saving $2,000 a month, just start by saving $2 a day.

 The younger you start saving, the easier it will be.

 There’s a lot that goes into determining how much you need to save for retirement.
 But there’s yet another way to help clarify it.
-Using the retirement calculator at New Retirement is fast and it’s easy.
+Using the retirement calculator at New Retirement is fast and easy.
 Best of all, it gives you a clear picture of where you are now, and what you need to do.

 You don’t have to be a financial wizard to save enough for retirement.
 You just need a plan, and the commitment to put it into action.

 Do it yourself retirement planning: easy, comprehensive, reliable